Activity theory

 Activity theory is more of a descriptive meta-theory or framework than a predictive theory.
 It considers an entire work/activity system (including teams, organizations, etc.) beyond just one actor or user.
 It accounts for environment, history of the person, culture, role of the artifact, motivations, and complexity of real-life activity.
 One of the strengths of AT is that it bridges the gap between the individual subject and the social reality—it studies both through the mediating activity.
 The unit of analysis in AT is the concept of object-oriented, collective and culturally mediated human activity, or activity system.
 This system includes the object (or objective), subject, mediating artifacts (signs and tools), rules, community and division of labor.
 The motive for the activity in AT is created through the tensions and contradictions within the elements of the system.
 According to ethnographer Bonnie Nardi, a leading theorist in AT, activity theory "focuses on practice, which obviates the need to distinguish 'applied' from 'pure' science—understanding everyday practice in the real world is the very objective of scientific practice. ...
 The object of activity theory is to understand the unity of consciousness and activity."
 Sometimes called "Cultural-Historical Activity Theory", this approach is particularly useful for studying a group that exists "largely in virtual form, its communications mediated largely through electronic and printed texts."
 Cultural-Historical Activity Theory has accordingly also been applied to genre theory within writing studies to consider how quasi-stabilized forms of communication regularize relations and work while forming communally shared knowledge and values in both educational and workplace settings.

 AT is particularly useful as a lens in qualitative research methodologies (e.g., ethnography, case study).
 AT provides a method of understanding and analyzing a phenomenon, finding patterns and making inferences across interactions, describing phenomena and presenting phenomena through a built-in language and rhetoric.
 A particular activity is a goal-directed or purposeful interaction of a subject with an object through the use of tools.
 These tools are exteriorized forms of mental processes manifested in constructs, whether physical or psychological.
-As a results the notion of tools in AT is broad and can involve stationary, digital devices, library materials, or even physical meeting spaces.
+As a result the notion of tools in AT is broad and can involve stationary, digital devices, library materials, or even physical meeting spaces.
 AT recognizes the internalization and externalization of cognitive processes involved in the use of tools, as well as the transformation or development that results from the interaction.